ashleychontos/pySYD/docs/advanced.rst

 Inherits=[parent_parser,main_parser]

-Operates the same way as the other mode, but processes stars in parallel.
+Operates the same way as the previous mode, but processes stars simultaneously in parallel.
 Based on the number of threads available, stars are separated into groups (where the number of groups is exactly equal to the number of threads).